vttresearch/siteopt_toolbox/docs/introduction.md

 - Optimize full period: performs optimization using the full model horizon defined in modelspec.xslx.
 Especially for bigger models this can take 10–20 minutes or even more.
 - Optimize full period: select samples from the full model horizon defined in modelspec.xslx and then perform optimization.
 This is normally the faster but less accurate option.

 You first select a task and then press `Execute`.
+You have to prepare input data before running optimization.
+You also have to prepare input data each time you make changes to the input data files.
 Before optimization you also have to select one or more scenarios.
 During execution the progress bar tracks the execution stage.

 `Purge Output Db` clears the results database to remove clutter and save space.